AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 ```
 Doing that will make static code analysis tools like lint cry a lot.
 Exclude the subdirectory `natu/` from their search path.

+TODO: configure Spyder3 to run modules in package from the project root directory.